 Note: This feature requires a subscription to Unity Teams Advanced.
 For more information, see the Unity Teams page.

-In the Services window, next to Cloud Build, click the OFF button to switch it ON.
+See in Glossary, click the OFF button to switch it ON.

 In the CLOUD BUILD window, click the Cloud Build toggle to enable Cloud Build for your Project.